-To change the sound file's header or data format, use the File or Edit menu Save as option.
-Choose the header type you want, then the data format, (the data format list will change depending on the header choice).
+To change the sound file's header or sample type, use the File or Edit menu Save as option.
+Choose the header type you want, then the sample type, (the sample type list will change depending on the header choice).
 The File:Save dialog saves the currently selected sound.
 The Edit:Save dialog saves the selection in a new file.

 The easiest way to extend the file is to pad it with zeros.
 Go to the end of the file, via the C-> command, then use the C-u command with a float argument, giving the number of seconds to add to the end of the file, followed by C-o (insert zeros): to add a second, C-> C-u 1.0 C-o.
 The same sequence can be used to add silence to the start of a file.
 Functions such as insert-sound automatically pad with zeros, if necessary.